nuclearpengy/nuclearpengy.github.io/now.md

 ---
 layout: default
-title: nuclearpengy - now
+title: now | nuclearpengy (Nathan Jeffery)
 description: What I'm focusing on at the moment.
+Work, open source, health and fitness, learning, cooking, coffee and writing.
 date: 2025-06-02
 ---